 - 2 tbsp. cilantro, chopped

-1. Place water in pot and bring to a boil.
+1. Place water in a pot and bring to a boil.

-6. Heat large skillet over medium-high heat and add two tablespoons oil.
+5. Heat a large skillet over medium-high heat and add two tablespoons oil.

-8. Place ½ cup quinoa in bowl, top with pepper, cucumber, scallions, avocado, and shrimp.
+7. Place ½ cup quinoa in a bowl and top with pepper, cucumber, scallions, avocado and shrimp.